EmilyMew/node-workspace-builder/README.md

 ## Features

-To watch project dependencies, put a `.nodedwswatcher` file in the project folder together with the `package.json` file.
+To watch project dependencies, put a `.nodewebproject` file in the project folder together with the `package.json` file.

 ## Requirements